Net zero targets

 We evaluate the net zero target as: Poor.

-New Zealand passed its Climate Change Response (Zero Carbon) Amendment Act in 2019, which sets a target for all greenhouse gases except for biogenic methane – methane from agriculture and waste – to reach net zero by 2050.
+New Zealand passed its Climate Change Response (Zero Carbon) Amendment Act in 2019, which sets a target for all greenhouse gases except for biogenic methane – methane from agriculture and waste – to reach net zero by 2050 (Government of New Zealand 2019a).
 There is a separate target for biogenic methane emissions to be 24-47% below 2017 levels by 2050.
+The minister of climate change has recommended moving to an all gas net zero target, but the government has not yet acted on this recommendation.

-The Act established an advisory body – the Climate Change Commission – that reviews and, if “significant change has occurred”, propose changes to the net zero target.
+The Act established the Climate Change Commission (CCC) an advisory body that reviews and, if “significant change has occurred”, proposes changes to the net zero target.
 Interim five-yearly emissions budgets are also mandated by the Act, which must be accompanied by supporting policies and strategies that draw on the Commission’s advice.
-The CCC advice to government in June 2021 recommends five year emissions budgets from 2022 to 2035 to chart New Zealand’s course to meet the 2050 targets (Climate Change Commission, 2021a).
-However, the accounting methods and budgets have been criticised as unlawful by LCANZI, which has taken legal action against it (LCANZI, 2021b).
+The CCC advice to government in June 2021 recommended five year emissions budgets from 2022 to 2035 to chart New Zealand’s course to meet the 2050 targets (Climate Change Commission 2021).
+In May 2022, the Government published the first three emissions budgets to cut its emissions by around 35% by 2035, which is 2.3% lower than the recommendation of the Commission.

-While the legal architecture of New Zealand’s net zero target is relatively strong, it does not follow good practice on a number of elements.
-In addition to biogenic methane, international aviation, and shipping are also currently outside of the target’s scope, and the government reserves right to use of international offset credits to meet its net zero target in the case of “a significant change of circumstance”.
+New Zealand’s net zero target performs poorly in terms of its scope, target architecture and transparency.
+While the target architecture of New Zealand’s net zero target is relatively strong, it does not follow good practice on a number of elements.
+In addition to biogenic methane, international aviation and shipping also remain outside the target’s scope, and the government plans to buy a significant amount of international offset credits to meet its net zero target (New Zealand Government 2020a).

-The transparency of the target is also poor, with unclear assumptions of the role of carbon dioxide removal or the land sector, and no clarity on how the government has assessed the target to be a fair contribution, nor on what measures and sector-specific strategies will be used to achieve the target.
+The transparency of the target is also poor, with unclear assumptions of the role of carbon dioxide removal or the land sector, and no clarity on how the government has assessed the target to be a fair contribution.

 CAT analysis of net zero target